Ahmed336-cell/100-day-challenge/README.md

 finishing best-seller item design in the Bookly app

 ## Day 37
-finishing the home page and starting on Details book page in the Bookly app
+finishing the home page and starting on the Details book page in the Bookly app

+## Day 38
+Finishing all UI of the Bookly App and then start in logic code